ericdequ/contechnews/data/blog/AI/the_rise_of_ai_driven_construction_project_management.md

 # The Rise of AI-Driven Construction Project Management

 Artificial Intelligence (AI) is transforming countless industries, and construction is no exception.
 AI-powered platforms such as Alice Technologies and nPlan are revolutionizing project management by optimizing schedules, predicting potential delays, and improving overall efficiency.
-In this article, we'll dive deep into how these technologies are shaping the future of construction project management.
+In this article, well dive deep into how these technologies are shaping the future of construction project management.

 ## Alice Technologies: Pioneering AI in Construction